For many people with type 2 diabetes, Mounjaro is an excellent option to help manage blood sugar levels and improve A1C.

 - New to treatment: 2.5 mg once per week for the first four weeks

-If blood sugar levels are still not under control with 5 mg once per week, your doctor may increase your dose.
+If your blood sugar levels are still not under control with 5 mg once weekly, your doctor may increase your dose.

 How and when can you increase your dose?

-You most likely will not be able to increase your initial dose till after you’ve been on the medication for at least four weeks.
+You most likely will not be able to increase your initial dose until after you’ve been on the medication for at least four weeks.

 At week five, your doctor may advise you to double your dose to 5 mg for four additional weeks.